|

 "most high, supreme."

-- IPPOLIT:
+- IPPOLIT

-Russian form of Greek Hippolytos,
+(Ипполит): Russian form of Greek Hippolytos,

 meaning "horse-freer."

-- IRINEI:
+- IRINEI

-Variant of Russian Iriney, meaning
+- IRINEY: Variant spelling of Russian

 "peaceful."

-- IRINEY:
+- ISAAK

-Russian form of Isaiah, meaning "God is
+Russian form of Greek Esaias, meaning "God is

 salvation."

-- ISIDOR:
+- ISIDOR

-German and Russian form of Greek Isidoros, meaning "gift
+Russian form of Greek Isidoros, meaning "gift

 of Isis."

-- IVANN:
+- IVAN

-Russian form of John,
+Russian form of Greek Ioannes, meaning

-- KARP:
+- IVANN

-Russian form of Greek Karpos, meaning "fruit,
+of Greek Ioannes, meaning

-- KAZIMIR:
+- JASKA:

 meaning